RN-to-BSN Application Process

 Complete the USF School of Nursing RN-to-BSN Admission Application.
 Students are admitted to the RN-to-BSN program to begin courses in the fall, spring and summer semesters.
 The application and all application materials are due to the School of Nursing a minimum of two weeks before the start of each semester.
 You are encouraged to apply anytime.
 Please review the academic calendar for specific dates.

 Within the application, you will be required to supply three Professional References.
 Each of your professional references will submit their reference form directly to USF on your behalf.
-You will need to contact your references and distribute the Professional Reference Form to each of them.

 Request Official Transcripts